Également disponible en : Français

 Issues with Coursera platform

 Coursera is a learning platform that exists since 2012 and has been created by 2 professors of Stanford University computer science.
-During the pandemic, Coursera and other platforms like Google and Udemy sponsored over 115 specialized certification courses to students, stakeholders, and persons who may have been affected by the global pandemic.
+During the pandemic, Coursera and other platforms like Google and Udemy sponsored over 115 specialized certification courses for students, stakeholders, and persons who may have been affected by the global pandemic.

 Despite all the goodwill of offering a great platform to learn and grow skills, Coursera is full of UI and UX flaws here and there that make the learning experience (LX) debatable.